-(1) The judge or the presiding judge on the panel shall obtain personal data from the accused (Article 78) in order to verify his identity.

-(2) After verification of the identity of the accused, the judge or the presiding judge on the panel shall ask the parties and defense attorney whether they have any motions regarding the composition of the panel and jurisdiction of the Court.

-(3) Once the identity of the accused had been verified, the judge or the presiding judge on the panel shall direct the witnesses and experts to the space assigned to them outside the courtroom where they shall wait until called to testify.
-The judge or the presiding judge on the panel shall warn the witnesses not to discuss their testimony with each other while waiting.
-Upon motion of the Prosecutor, the accused or the defense attorney, the judge or the presiding judge on the panel shall allow requested experts to attend the main trial.

-(4) If the injured party is present, but still has not filed the claim under property law, the judge or the presiding judge on the panel shall inform the person in question that such a claim may be filed by the closing of the main trial.

-(5) The judge or the presiding judge on the panel may undertake necessary measures to prevent witnesses, experts and parties from communicating with each other.
+- (1) The judge or the presiding judge shall obtain personal data from the accused (Article 78) in order to verify his identity. - (2) After verification of the identity of the accused, the judge or the presiding judge shall ask the parties and defense attorney whether they have any motions regarding the composition of the Panel or jurisdiction of the Court. - (3) Once the identity of the accused has been verified, the judge or the presiding judge shall direct the witnesses and experts to the space assigned to them outside the courtroom where they shall wait until called for questioning.
+The judge or the presiding judge shall warn the witnesses not to discuss their testimony with each other while waiting.
+Upon motion of the Prosecutor, the accused or the defense attorney, the judge or the presiding judge shall allow requested experts to attend the main trial. - (4) If the injured party is present, but still has not filed the claim under property law, the judge or the presiding judge shall inform the person in question that such a claim may be filed by the closing of the main trial. - (5) The judge or the presiding judge may undertake necessary measures to prevent witnesses, experts and parties from communicating with each other.